-Most of the solar development has been in the single-family residential sector, with a sizable amount in the commercial sector as well.
+Most of the solar development in Goleta has been in the single-family residential sector, with a sizable amount in the commercial sector as well.
 However, the large number of business parks in Goleta represent a significant opportunity or untapped resource that can bring much more commercial solar development in Goleta.
-The 4.9 MW of deployed solar across Goleta has resulted in a reduction of roughly 1,200 metric
+The 4,886 kilowatts (kW), or nearly 4.9 megawatts (MW), of deployed solar across Goleta has resulted in a reduction of roughly 1,200 metric tons of CO2, equivalent to over 250 cars being taken off the road.
+The energy production of this amount of local solar can fully offset the electrical needs of roughly 1,110 single-family homes.
+The total renewable energy potential available by sector will be discussed in more detail in Chapter 2, while the contribution of local solar to meeting the city's renewable electricity goal will be covered in Chapter 3.